pmahdavi/ota-merge/README.md

 ## Evaluation

-We use a forked version of [OLMES (Open Language Model Evaluation System)](https://github.com/allenai/olmes) for evaluating merged models.
+We use [OLMES (Open Language Model Evaluation System)](https://github.com/pmahdavi/olmes) for evaluating merged models.
 The evaluation suite includes all benchmarks reported in our paper.

 To evaluate your merged models:
 1. Use the checkpoints produced by this mergekit repository